-- Are you a legal resident of the United States?
-Yes - Are you or will you be enrolled in an accredited postsecondary institution of higher education no later thEssay:
+Are you or will you be enrolled in an accredited postsecondary institution of higher education no later than the fall of 2027?
+Yes

 I live in small aportment with my 2 brother, my mom dad, and 1 dog.
 If there was a zombie outbrake I wood take my family and dog with me.
 I would take them to a safe place.
 Like a police station.
 A police station has other things my family and I could use to keep us safe.
 Like guns, teer gas, and things we could ware to keep us more safe like helmets and vests.